Instructor and Academic Coordinator of Clinical Education

 Profile and Clinical Interests

-I am pleased to be in the role as Academic Coordinator Lead for Clinical Education in the School, and working with the Clinical Coordination and Teaching team in Audiology and Speech Language Pathology.
-After an exciting part-time role with the team, I am happily stepping into this fulltime role with hopes of filling the big shoes left by Lisa Avery’s retirement in the spring of 2017.
+I am pleased to be the Academic Coordinator Lead for Clinical Education and to be working with the Clinical Teaching and Coordination team at the SASS.
+I am happily stepping into this fulltime role with hopes of filling the big shoes left by Lisa Avery’s retirement in March 2017..

-My mission is to prepare our students to be clinicians who are both interpersonal and professional assets to their colleagues, team, and most importantly the people they serve and their families.
-I know that this is impossible without relationships with clinical faculty that feel connected and partner to this endeavor and it is my aim to strengthen relationships between the School and the clinical community.
+My mission is to prepare our students to be clinicians who are both interpersonal and professional assets to their colleagues, teams, and most importantly, to the people and families they are privileged to serve.

-On more personal note, the welcoming openness and support of the School for this mission and goal (as well as to my dog) make me proud to be part of the Clinical Coordination and Teaching team.
-I look forward to the future with the School and you.
+On more personal note, the welcome and support shown by the SASS for this mission ( and on occasion, my dog) makes me proud to be part of the School and the Clinical Teaching and Coordination Team.